COVID-19 Support for business

 Risk management and planning – business continuity planning, developing recovery plans, and cyber security.

-Council’s Economic Development team is here to support businesses during this challenging period.
+Council’s Economic Development team is here to support businesses during this challenging period, and beyond.
 Contact our team for further information and support via email email@example.com or phone 1300 79 49 29 and ask for the Economic Development team.

 COVID Safe Businesses – Queensland government portal for information and links to checklists, plans and factsheets.